1001 Nights of Snowfall: A Most Troublesome Woman

-Penciled by Michael Wm.
-Kaluta, inked and painted by Charles Vess.
-It's the framing story, text with illustrations, like a lavishly illustrated old time storybook, with nineteen pages, seven of which are full splash pages.
+Penciled by Michael Kaluta, inked and painted by Charles Vess, it is the framing story, text with illustrations, like a lavishly illustrated old time storybook, with nineteen pages, seven of which are full splash pages.
 It is of particular historical note in that it contains the first and to date only appearance of the original planned Adversary, Peter Pan.

 The Fencing Lessons

-Painted by John Bolton.
-The longest story in the collection, at 32 or 33 pages, it illustrates the first few days of Snow White and Prince Charming's married life.
+Painted by John Bolton, and the longest story in the collection, at 32 or 33 pages, it illustrates the first few days of Snow White and Prince Charming's married life.
 It also reveals the unpleasant circumstances behind Snow White's problem with dwarves, providing a somewhat darker twist on the original fairytale.
 Much is seen of Charming's skill with a blade.
 This story also further explains where Snow and Charming's marriage may have gone wrong.

 The Christmas Pies

-Painted by Mark Buckingham.
-Fourteen pages in length, this story focuses on Reynard's behavior in a remote wooded valley, reminiscent of the world of Narnia.
+Painted by Mark Buckingham and fourteen pages in length, this story focuses on Reynard's behavior in a remote wooded valley, reminiscent of the world of Narnia.
 In the story, Reynard the Fox tricks the armies of the Adversary into baking and delivering pies to a clearing to replicate the "miracle of the Christmas pies".
 This ruse allows the trapped animals an opportunity, not only to eat, but to escape from the valley and into the mundane world.

 A Frog's Eye View

-Painted by James Jean.
-Eight pages.
-It concerns Flycatcher's life from the moment he became human and fell in love, as well as some details of his and his family's life living "happily ever after" before the Adversary's forces invaded their kingdom.
+Painted by James Jean and eight pages in length, it concerns Flycatcher's life from the moment he became human and fell in love, as well as some details of his and his family's life living "happily ever after" before the Adversary's forces invaded their kingdom.
 It is revealed that in the past when Flycatcher (then known as Prince Ambrose) was nervous, afraid or overly excited he would transform into a frog and only transform back into his human form when he was kissed by his wife.
 The story also covers his last days in the Homelands and reveals the tragic reason why he was able to escape the Adversary's invasion while his wife and children did not.

 The Runt

-Painted by Mark Wheatley.
-Thirteen pages long.
-It's described as a 'dire tale' and focuses on Bigby Wolf's mother, Winter, and the North Wind.
+Painted by Mark Wheatley and thirteen pages long, it is described as a 'dire tale' and focuses on Bigby Wolf's mother, Winter, and the North Wind.
 It also gives a glimpse of some of Bigby's past, prior to his reformation.

 A Mother's Love

-Painted by Derek Kirk Kim.
-A three-page tale about hares, in which Colonel Thunderfoot (an original character, based on the rabbit mythology of Watership Down) is cursed from harekind to humankind to live out his days until "the true love of a doe of our people restores you to harekind".
+Painted by Derek Kirk Kim, it is a three-page tale about hares, in which Colonel Thunderfoot (an original character, based on the rabbit mythology of Watership Down) is cursed from harekind to humankind to live out his days until "the true love of a doe of our people restores you to harekind".

 Diaspora

-Illustrated by Tara McPherson.
-Fourteen pages long, it revolves around Snow, her sister Rose, and Frau Totenkinder, and includes the first visual look at Snow and Bigby's first meeting.
+Illustrated by Tara McPherson and fourteen pages long, it revolves around Snow, her sister Rose, and Frau Totenkinder, and includes the first visual look at Snow and Bigby's first meeting.
 It is also used as a framing story for "The Witch's Tale".